 This Echeveria ‘Black Prince’ has rotted from overwatering.

-Luckily, I was able to save some leaves to propagate.
+Luckily, I was able to save some of my Echeveria leaves to propagate.
 I have a few of these babies growing in different pots.

 This Aeonium Arboreum Zwartkop (Black Rose) broke off and I was left with this stump.
 I didn’t throw the stump out and kept it on a shaded shelf and forgot about it.